ncsa/Delta_doc/docs/source/user_guide/visualization.rst

 `VisIt <https://visit-dav.github.io/visit-website/>`_ is an open-source visualization and data analysis tool.

-How to Use VisIt in Open OnDemand (OOD)
+Interactive Use: VisIt in Open OnDemand (OOD)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #. :ref:`Start an OOD Desktop session <ood-start-desktop>`.